JoshSandhu/Project_1/README.md

 - **Classes section**

-    * This section is aimed at seperating attractive classes in a way which is easy for users to understand.
+    * This section is aimed at separating attractive classes in a way which is easy for users to understand.
     * With responsive features restructuring in a way that continues to be readable even on mobile devices.

 ![Classes section screenshot showing monday to saturday lessons](assets/images/classes-screenshot.png)